-- Regarding the goodwill high carrying value, the Group undertakes impairment test according to the IFRS. - Credit risks mitigated by periodical credit controls, hiring insurance policies in order to mitigate possible impacts of unpaid credits in the commercial transactions. - In relation to Compliance and Crime Prevention within the Group's companies, the following controls currently exist: - The Group has a Code of Conduct and periodically asks employees to undertake training on its contents. - The Group has an Internal Channel for denounces and irregularities, with policies and procedures available to every employee in the Group intranet. - The Corporate Legal Department centralizes supervision of most significant contracts all across the Group. - There are Policies for investment, expenditures, indebtedness and other transactions, that require a strict approval and communication workflow. - Also, adapted to the specific characteristics of the penal codes in Spain and Italy, in addition to the Group Code of Conduct, there are specific Manuals for crime prevention in these countries according to which, in case of lack of compliance with the controls and general behavior principles stated in them and in the Group Code of Conduct, disciplinary actions could be taken against the offenders. - There are specific procedures for preventing money laundering in the Group, being the Regulatory Compliance Directorate the body in charge addressed as the valid interlocutor with the SEPBLAC.
+- The Corporate Legal Department centralizes the supervision of the most relevant contracts within the Group, to ensure that they strictly comply with Laws, and that the third parties contracting with the Group's companies comply with the principles of the Code of Conduct. - · In relation to Compliance and Crime Prevention within the Group's companies, the following controls currently exist: - The Group has a Code of Conduct and periodically asks employees to undertake training on its contents. - The Group has an Internal Channel for denounces and irregularities, with policies and procedures available to every employee in the Group intranet.

+- The Corporate Legal Department centralizes supervision of most significant contracts all across the Group. - There are Policies for investment, expenditures, indebtedness and other transactions, that require a strict approval and communication workflow. - Also, adapted to the specific characteristics of the penal codes in Spain and Italy, in addition to the Group Code of Conduct, there are specific Manuals for crime prevention in these countries according to which, in case of lack of compliance with the controls and general behavior principles stated in them and in the Group Code of Conduct, disciplinary actions could be taken against the offenders. - There are specific procedures for preventing money laundering in the Group, being the Regulatory Compliance Directorate the body in charge addressed as the valid interlocutor with the SEPBLAC.